Superformula/cloud-backend-test/INSTALL.md

 | Build Command: `npm.cmd run-script build`
 | Start Command: `npm.cmd run-script start`

-5. Enter your AWS credentials in the console (if you choose access key you'll see the text bellow)
+3. Enter your AWS credentials in the console (if you choose access key you'll see the text bellow)

 Select the authentication method you want to use: AWS access keys ? accessKeyId:  ********************
 ? secretAccessKey:  ****************************************
 ? region:  us-east-1

-6. generate the files
+4. Get the AppSync GraphQL API Key

 RUN:
+> aws appsync list-graphql-apis

+5. generate the files

+RUN:
-> amplify add codegen --apiId [THE_API_ID_THAT_YOU_GOT_BEFORE]
+> amplify add codegen --apiId [THE_API_ID_THAT_YOU_GOT_ABOVE]

-7. you will be asked to answer a few questions about you consumer application, it should be similar to the one below:
+6. you will be asked to answer a few questions about you consumer application, it should be similar to the one below:

 √ Getting API details
 Successfully added API superformula to your Amplify project